Contemporary Islamic Studies

 April 2015 saw Dr Walter Armbrust, Dr Michael Willis and Professor Eugene Rogan, Fellows at the Middle East Centre, participate in a teaching visit to QFIS, aimed at providing a continued Oxford academic presence at QFIS for part of their Spring semester.
 The Fellows met with QFIS students and staff, combining guest seminars with public lectures and individual tutorials with QFIS Masters students.

-The programme welcomes visiting scholars and visiting graduate students for self-funded independent research projects connected with some aspect of the programme's work.
+The CISOQ programme also welcomes visiting scholars and visiting graduate students for self-funded independent research projects connected with some aspect of the programme's work.

 Promoting Academic Exchange